 GeneCards Summary for NR4A3 Gene

 NR4A3 (Nuclear Receptor Subfamily 4 Group A Member 3) is a Protein Coding gene.
 Diseases associated with NR4A3 include Chondrosarcoma, Extraskeletal Myxoid and Chondrosarcoma.
-Among its related pathways are Gene Expression and Hypertrophy Model.
+Among its related pathways are Nuclear Receptor transcription pathway and Gene Expression.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II core promoter proximal region sequence-specific binding.
 An important paralog of this gene is NR4A2.

 UniProtKB/Swiss-Prot for NR4A3 Gene